tra5hpanda/better-openstack/BASIC_INFO.md

 Templates should be provide generic resource and configuration definitions.
-Templates are assembled to deploy infrastructure and services based on the required environment and are easy to maintain in as OS and applications move through their lifecycle.
+Templates are assembled to deploy infrastructure and services based on the required environment and are easy to maintain as OS and applications move through their lifecycle.

 *Template Components:*